 Analyzing an organization’s HR situation and providing recommendations that can help the organization to achieve maximum advantage is the major role of an HR consultant.

 These consultants generally have years of experience in the HR work and should be well competent with wide range of human resource skills.
 They earn an average salary of $74,523 per annum for five to nine years of experience.
 In India, you can earn up to Rs.
 4,00,000 per annum working with a private HR consulting company.
 You can expect to get higher package as you take up more projects.

 7. Training and Development Manager

 Average salary per annum – $76,903

 The training and development managers within the HR department are responsible for all aspects of employee’s education, training and career development.
-Their job includes activities ranging from conducting orientation sessions for new recruits to providing personal and professional development courses to existing employees, helping them build their career within the organization.
+Their job includes activities ranging from conducting training programs and orientation sessions for new recruits to providing personal and professional development courses to existing employees, helping them build their career within the organization.